hoanhan101/ultimate-go/README.md

 files.
 That way, I can understand every single line of code as I am reading and also be mindful of the theories behind the scene.

+In the mix, I also include links to other articles that I find helpful.

 **References:**

 - [Ultimate Go